ifiokjr/verily/setup/tasks/verily.md

 **AI Assistant Note:** Remember to check off tasks here as they are completed.
 Update this list frequently to reflect the current project state.

+**Current Focus (as of 2025-04-11):** Development is primarily focused on implementing core frontend features and specific action types within the `Verily` mobile application (Phase 3).
+Backend and `Verily Create` tasks are secondary priorities for now.

 ## Phase 1: Foundation & Backend Setup (Serverpod)

 - [ ] **Project Structure:**